 The towers are closed due to the fire.
 The towers could be visited - April 1st to September 30th, 10am to 6.30pm (June to August, on Saturday, Sunday, 10am to 11pm) - October 1st to March 31st, 10am to 5.30pm.
 Last access 45 mn before closure.
 Closed on January 1st, in May 1st, December 25th.
 Entrance on left-hand side of the facade.
 No visits.

-The crown is guarded in the Cathedral's treasury by the Knights of the Order of the Holy Sepulcher of Jerusalem and can be worshiped every first Friday of the month and each Friday of lent at 3pm.
+The crown was guarded in the Cathedral's treasury by the Knights of the Order of the Holy Sepulcher of Jerusalem and could be worshiped every first Friday of the month and each Friday of lent at 3pm.
 The Friday Holy, from 10am to 5pm.

 Notre-Dame is located on Ile de la Cité, the Paris island that concentrated the power of France between the 4th and the 14th century.
 Notre-Dame is 130 meters long, 48 meters wide, 35 meters high.
 Its pillars have a diameter of 5 meters.
 The rose windows (picture) have a diameter of 10 meters.